-C33[†] Find a set S so that S is linearly independent and $\mathcal{N}(A) = \langle S \rangle$, where $\mathcal{N}(A)$ is the null space of the matrix A below.
+C33 Find a set S so that S is linearly independent and $\mathcal{N}(A) = \langle S \rangle$ , where $\mathcal{N}(A)$ is the null space of the matrix A below.

-$$A = \begin{bmatrix} 2 & 3 & 3 & 1 & 4 \\ 1 & 1 & -1 & -1 & -3 \\ 3 & 2 & -8 & -1 & 1 \end{bmatrix}$$ then assume this is the only solution to the system.)
+$$A = \begin{bmatrix} 2 & 3 & 3 & 1 & 4 \\ 1 & 1 & -1 & -1 & -3 \\ 3 & 2 & -8 & -1 & 1 \end{bmatrix}$$

+C50 Consider each archetype that is a system of equations and consider the solutions listed for the homogeneous version of the archetype.
+(If only the trivial solution is listed, then assume this is the only solution to the system.)
 From the solution set, determine if the columns of the coefficient matrix form a linearly independent or linearly dependent set.
 In the case of a linearly dependent set, use one of the sample solutions to provide a nontrivial relation of linear dependence on the set of columns of the coefficient matrix (Definition RLD).
 Indicate when Theorem MVSLD applies and connect this with the number of variables and equations in the system of equations.